TevHeath/tevheath.github.io/docs/education/internships.md

 # Internship Experience

+Throughout my experience and employment as a project-orientated leader and strategist I have been able to develop professional skills focused on evidence based decision-making, transparent strategic leadership & evaluation, and valuable data-driven visualization methods within the public sector.
+As a business professional my technical skills and experience has allowed me to achieve best practices results through outcome-based strategies development and execution.
+My recent experience has allowed me to develop and hone my many skills in business analytics, statistical modelling and strategy with client engagement and deliverables, and I approach every challenge with a data-driven mindset while maintaining and building client relationships towards meaningful reports, actionable items, and solution-oriented results.

+- **Software Engineer & Flight System Developer**, Gryphon Aerospace Club (September 2024 to Present)

+    _Software & Programming Languages:_

+        - Altium Designer:
+        - Cadence OrCAD:
+            - PSpice
+            - Capture CIS

+- **Software Developer**, Collaborative Creative Collective (CoCreCo) (September 2024 to Present)

+    _Software & Programming Languages:_

+        - MongoDB:
+        - MySQL:
+        - Python:
+        - React:
+        - React Native:
+        - Node.js:

 - **Software Engineer & Project Management Intern**, City of Calgary (May 2024 to August 2024)

     _Software & Programming Languages:_